DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

   tags: ['otel instrumentation']
 ---

-Datadog's support for OpenTelemetry instrumentations allows you to use OpenTelemetry-compatible instrumentations.
+Datadog supports OpenTelemetry-compatible instrumentations which provides observability for libraries not covered by Datadog SDKs without changing SDKs.
 You can extend Datadog's tracing capabilities to these frameworks.
-This provides observability for libraries not covered by Datadog SDKs without changing SDKs.

 ## Prerequisites